bkanuka/blog/_posts/2013-12-03-merge-images-letter-pdf.md

 ---

 I was recently emailed a bunch of JPEG files of a scanned document.
-There was a file for ever page, and the image files were very large.
+There was a file for every page, and the image files were very large.
 I wanted to get them all in a single PDF file on letter size paper.
 Because I find PDF mystical and difficult to work with, I decided to stick to tools I know - and I know LaTeX.